apache/accumulo-examples/docs/compactionStrategy.md

                                   and table.majc.compaction.strategy.opts.file.large.compress.type for larger files.

 This is an example of how to configure a compaction strategy.
-By default Accumulo will always use the DefaultCompactionStrategy, unless these steps are taken to change the configuration.
+By default, Accumulo will always use the DefaultCompactionStrategy, unless these steps are taken to change the configuration.
 Use the strategy and settings that best fits your Accumulo setup.
 This example shows how to configure and test one of the more complicated strategies, the BasicCompactionStrategy.
 Note that this example requires hadoop native libraries built with snappy in order to use snappy compression.